Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Preliminary

 We now review the Dirac operator and its spectral flow.
-We focus on the canonical Dirac operator perturbed by the contact form, and will not do the construction of general $\text{\rm Spin}^{\mathbb{C}}$ structures.
+We focus on the \emph{canonical} Dirac operator perturbed by the contact form.
+We will not do the general $\text{\rm Spin}^{\mathbb{C}}$-structure constructions.
+See \cite[ch.2 \& ch.3]{ref_Morgan} for a complete treatment for general $\text{\rm Spin}^{\mathbb{C}}$-structures.
 Below we mostly follow \cite{ref_Taubes_SW_Weinstein}.

-\subsubsection{Canonical $\text{\rm Spin}^{\mathbb{C}}$ structure}
+\subsubsection{Canonical $\text{\rm Spin}^{\mathbb{C}}$-structure}

 Let $Y$ be a closed oriented connected $3$-manifold with a contact form $a$.
-Fix an adapted Riemannian metric on $Y$.
-The Reeb vector field, which we denote by $e_3$, has unit length measured by any adapted metric.
+Fix an adapted metric on $Y$.
+Denote the Reeb vector field by $e_3$.
+It has unit length measured by any adapted metric.